Kloosterman, Andrew and Schotter, Andrew.

 (joint with Stephen Paul)

-is consistent with past findings (i.e., fairness matters), and the main effect on search is to drive up the posted lower
+and the main effect on search is to drive up the posted buyer surplus lower bounds above the competitive

-bounds for buyer surplus above the competitive equilibrium (towards more equal splits).
-Our main treatment variable is the number of
+equilibrium towards more equal surplus splits.
+Our main treatment variable is the number of buyers in the

-buyers in the market, and when the number of buyers is increased, lower bounds and ultimatum offers to buyers decrease.
-This is
+market, and when the number of buyers is increased, lower bounds and ultimatum offers to buyers decrease.

 Cooperation in Stochastic Games: A Prisoner's Dilemma Experiment